 Number four is having some at least a couple of decent channels to sell or could be a great sales team, marketing, PR, branding of the founding team.
 Anything else that lets you scale.
 For example, you’ve seen some young unbeknownst startups launching on Mashable or Tech Crunch and making millions out of it.

-But in order to get featured from Tech Crunch you have to have a pretty outstanding idea or know journalists to be able to do PR properly or have a Founder that has consecutive successful stories or anything along those lines.
+But in order to get featured from Tech Crunch, you have to have a pretty outstanding idea or know journalists to be able to do PR properly or have a Founder that has consecutive successful stories or anything along those lines.

 - Recruitment Strategy

 Number five a strong recruitment strategy.
 If your business is successful, let’s assume that your idea is great.
 You have a product market fit and great founding team and so on.
-The next step what you need next really is being able to sell that idea and being able to make a lot of money out of it but you still need people whether they’re developers from market or through sales support.
+The next step what you need next really is being able to sell that idea and being able to make a lot of money out of it but you still need people whether they’re developers from the market or through sales support.

 Anything else that needs to make the idea scalable in the long run.
-So unless you have a great recruitment strategy unless you know that you can get access to the people in your market have the right onboarding plan for them, it’s not really going to work either.
+So unless you have a great recruitment strategy unless you know that you can get access to the people in your market to have the right onboarding plan for them, it’s not really going to work either.

 - Close Investment Opportunities

-Number six, is the ability to close investment opportunities.
+Number six is the ability to close investment opportunities.
 Now I’m going to admit that this is not necessarily important.
 You know you can bootstrap a business.
 It happens all the time.
 One of the Founders may put some money up front you can use credit cards, loans from friends and family.
 Those are different ways to make an idea worth something without an investment plan.

-But, in the long run for fast paced growing startup you still need some form of an investment and you need to make sure that you have the right skills and opportunities and contacts in your networks who can make that happen.
+But, in the long run for a fast paced growing startup you still need some form of an investment and you need to make sure that you have the right skills and opportunities and contacts in your networks who can make that happen.